Axiom Releases Annual Diversity Report

 Critically, this year’s report introduces Diversity by Design, Axiom’s programmatic framework for addressing systemic representation, retention, and advancement inequities.
 Diversity by Design represents both a core internal objective and a more far-reaching goal to amplify change throughout the legal ecosystem.

-“By most measures, Axiom is considered a model of diversity,” said Catherine Kemnitz, Global Head of Legal and member of the Executive Leadership Team, Axiom.
+“By most measures, Axiom is considered a model of diversity,” said Catherine Kemnitz, Chief Legal Officer and member of the Executive Leadership Team, Axiom.
 “But being better than an unacceptably low bar doesn’t feel like something to celebrate.
 Twenty years ago, we recognized that the legal industry paradigm was broken and set out to replace it.
 Twenty years later, it’s time to admit something else is broken.
 It’s time to acknowledge the inadequacy of corporate diversity – even among those organizations we celebrate as its leaders – and the inability of traditional diversity programs to drive meaningful change.
 The Diversity by Design program we have started to build represents an important step toward creating that change and sustaining its progress.”

 Key Report Statistics: